mapstruct/mapstruct.org/content/news/2019-12-05-mapstruct-and-quarkus.md

 ---
 title: "MapStruct and Quarkus - a match made in heaven?"
 author: Christian Bandowski
-date: "2019-12-03"
+date: "2019-12-05"
 tags: [news, examples]
 ---

-This year is already over, but it was started with something new that came up in the Java world: [Quarkus](https://quarkus.io/).
+This year is nearly over, but it was started with something new that came up in the Java world: [Quarkus](https://quarkus.io/).
 You may already have heard about it, if not, don’t worry, I will quickly summarize what it is.

-_tl;dr: Take a look at the README in our [examples repository](https://github.com/mapstruct/mapstruct-examples/tree/master/mapstruct-quarkus)._
+Additinally to this post you can also find a working example in our [examples repository](https://github.com/mapstruct/mapstruct-examples/tree/master/mapstruct-quarkus).

 <!--more-->